marcransome/MRBrew/README.md

 `$ pod install`

 ## Prerequisites
-`MRBrew` depends on Homebrew for the heavy lifting, and assumes the default installation path of `/usr/local/bin/brew` (though this can be specified in cases where the `brew` executable resides in a different location).
+`MRBrew` depends on Homebrew for the heavy lifting, and assumes the default installation path of `/usr/local/bin/brew` (though this can be specified if the `brew` executable has been moved).
 If you don't already have Homebrew installed, follow the [official instructions](http://mxcl.github.io/homebrew/) to get setup.

 ## General Usage